jeffreychung/morph/README.md

     gem install mailcatcher

+### DNS to private services

+If you have scrapers that want to connect to private services, you may have to configure the default DNS settings for Docker manually - particularly if you are on Ubuntu, which uses `dnsmasq` to provide DNS on localhost.

+On Ubuntu, edit `/etc/default/docker.io` and add:

+    DOCKER_OPTS="-dns 10.43.0.10 -dns 10.43.0.20 -dns 8.8.8.8"

+(replacing the first two with your own internal DNS)

 ### Deploying to production

 This section will not be relevant to most people.
 It will however be relevant if you're deploying to a production server.